20goto10/scrumble/README.md

 scrumble
 ========

-A simple Google hangout app that randomizes the order of presenters for collaborative teams.
+A simple Google hangout app that randomize the order of presenters for collaborative teams.
+It can also send an alarm to remind visitors that it's Scrum Time.

+This Hangout plugin relies on having a Hipchat room and a Hipchat API key.

 Blahblah
 ========

+Believe it or not, there's no Hangout API interface for connecting to gchat.

+Scrumble saves your room name, hipchat key, and alarm image as cookies so you can retrieve them next to you reload.

-More information on creating these apps, including deployment info, is located here: https://developers.google.com/+/hangouts/writing
+More information on creating Hangout apps, including deployment info, is located here: https://developers.google.com/+/hangouts/writing

 ROADMAP
 =======
-- fix synchronization of Scrum start and advancement
-- handle users who join before/after the scrum
-- better interface
-- feature for someone who doesn't want to/have to speak
+- User exclusion list [checkboxes to allow some users to not be listed in the roster]
-- Once it's working, make available to non-dev public
+- Make available to non-dev public

 WORKING
 =======
-- randomization of user list (it is correctly updated on all screens)
+- hipchat messaging
+- cookie preservation